EPCCed/edat/docs/environment_variables.md

 export VARIABLE_NAME=VALUE
 ```

-### EDAT_NUM_THREADS
+### EDAT_NUM_WORKERS

 **Value type:** An integer

-**Description:** This sets the number of worker threads that EDAT will map tasks onto.
+**Description:** This sets the number of workers that EDAT will map tasks onto.
 By default the main program process is not counted in this number and hence an extra thread.
 The process "thread" will sleep when the *finalise* function is called.
-So effectively whilst the main program process is active you will have *EDAT_NUM_THREADS + 1* active threads which will then drop down to *EDAT_NUM_THREADS* once this has called *finalise*.
+So effectively whilst the main program process is active you will have *EDAT_NUM_WORKERS + 1* active workers which will then drop down to *EDAT_NUM_WORKERS* once this has called *finalise*.

 ```
-export EDAT_NUM_THREADS=12
+export EDAT_NUM_WORKERS=12
 ```

-Will create 12 worker threads which can execute tasks.
-Any tasks over and above this are then queued up until an idle thread becomes available.
+Will create 12 workers which can execute tasks.
+Any tasks over and above this are then queued up until an idle worker becomes available.

 **Default:** Number of cores reported by C++ hardware_concurrency call